music-encoding/music-encoding/README.md

 ## Why Customizations?

-The customization process at first seems like a complex way of validating music notation.
-However, customizations are a vital part of the expressive power of MEI, and when used to their full extent, can assist organizations in ensuring the integrity of their data.
+For those who are used to haing a single DTD or W3C Schema to validate music notation encodings, the customization process may seem like a complex way of arriving at a schema to validate music notation.
+However, customizations are a vital part of the expressive power of MEI, and when used to their full extent, can assist organizations in ensuring the integrity and validity of their data.

-When designing a music encoding system, the designer must attempt to address the sometimes contradictory and non-standardized practices associated with writing music notation.
+When designing a music encoding system there are many contradictory and non-standardized practices associated with writing music notation.
 Different repertoires may have extremely different ways of expressing pitch or rhythm; for example, rhythm in Mensural notation is incompatible with the later systems developed in common Western notation.

-Customizations will customize the schema, but they will also build custom versions of the documentation and guidelines.
+Most attempts at addressing this complexity restricts a schema to only a certain subset of music notation, and does not attempt to accurately represent the semantics of music notation that falls outside of its defined scope.
+So, for example, a system designed for common Western notation that depends on the existence of measures, duration, note shapes, or even staves, cannot semantically represent notations that do not have these features.

+The MEI takes a different approach.
+With the customization system, schemas may be generated from an existing "library" of well-defined musical behaviours, but each behaviour may be mixed and matched according to the needs of the notation.
+In this sense, the MEI source functions more as a "library" of music encoding tools from which many different types of notation can be expressed, and not just a single monolithic schema.

 ## Building MEI Schemas